ForestAdmin/agent-nodejs/docs/agent-customization/relationships/computed-fks.md

     beforeJointures: true, // Ensure this field is accesible for the jointure
     dependencies: ['id'],
     getValues: async (customers, context) => {
-      const messages = context.dataSource.getCollection('messages');
+      // We're using Forest Admin's query interface (you can use an ORM or a plain SQL query) const messages = context.dataSource.getCollection('messages');
       const rows = await messages.aggregate(
         { field: 'customer_id', operator: 'In', value: customers.map(r => r.id) },